-- 1. Assume that the inert portion of the pesticide applied is 1.45 times the active ingredient. - 2.
-Assume that the average VOC content of the pesticide inert ingredient portion, by formulation type represents 66% which represents the highest % weight of inert portion included in Table 9.4-3 from reference . - 3.
-Assume that all pesticides are applied to the surface and have a vapor pressure of >1 $\times$ 10-4 as referenced in table 9.4-4 from reference .
+- 1. Assume that the inert portion of the pesticide applied is 1.45 times the active ingredient.
+3 - 2.
+Assume that the average VOC content of the pesticide inert ingredient portion, by formulation type represents 66% which represents the highest % weight of inert portion included in Table 9.4-3 from reference 3. - 3.
+Assume that all pesticides are applied to the surface and have a vapor pressure of >1 x 10^{-4} as referenced in table 9.4-4 from reference 3 .

-The emissions from this source category are regulated by the following rule: None of the area source emissions was required.
+The emissions from this source category are regulated by the following rule: None

-Emissions for this source category have not been reported in the point source inventory, therefore no adjustment
+Emissions for this source category have not been reported in the point source inventory, therefore no adjustment of the area source emissions was required.